williamvaughn3/cheatsheets2/tools_command_line_cheatsheet.md

 TSK (the Slueth Kit tools)
 -----

+- <b>fls</b>
-fls tool within the TSK (the slueth kit) suite is designed to extract filename and metadata information for files
+>fls tool within the TSK (the slueth kit) suite is designed to extract filename and metadata information for files

 ```
 Usage: fls [options] image [inode]